April 27, 2021 - Meagan Palmer

 Technically, the U.S. is no longer on the travel ban list.
 That means U.S. citizens can now travel to the United Kingdom.
 However, it’s not encouraged.
 There are now more rigorous requirements to enter the foreign country to slow the spread of the coronavirus.
 You can find the specific requirements later in this article.

 According to the U.S. State Department and CDC, the UK is historically a safe place to visit.
 However, as terrorist events and threats linger and the current pandemic evolves, it’s best to travel informed.
-Currently, the U.S. State Department has issued a Level 3 travel advisory on the United Kingdom.
-This means travelers from the U.S. should “reconsider travel” due to COVID-19 and increased levels of terrorism.
+Currently, the U.S. State Department has issued a Level 4 travel advisory on the United Kingdom.
+This means travelers from the U.S. are told “do not travel” due to COVID-19 and increased levels of terrorism.

 Regarding the pandemic on the other hand, the CDC has issued a Level 4 health advisory since the COVID-19 cases in the UK are quite high.
 This means they recommend avoiding all travel to the UK.
 This increased advisory is also due to the oncoming of new COVID-19 variants.
 No curfew is in place.